 - If you are an individual considering submitting an entry, although we do not require written confirmation or authorisation, we ask that senior management and marketing departments are made aware that your entry is being submitted.

-- The shortlist will be published on Thursday 9 September 2021 , with the winners being announced at what we hope will be an in-person ceremony in central London on Thursday 25 November 2021 .
+- The shortlist will be published on Thursday 9 September 2021 , with the winners being announced at what we hope will be an in-person ceremony at the Hilton London Metropole hotel on Thursday 25 November 2021 .

 As these are downloaded for judging purposes, it would be appreciated if attachment titles could be kept as short as possible so that they can be opened easily.